orn8/vanishgames/README.md

 </br>

-VanishGames is a hub for unblocked games.
+VanishGames is an ad-less, and fast website for unblocked games.
 Built with [HTML](https://www.w3.org/html/) and [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).

 ## Current Features:

 - **No Ads:** Experience the magic of gaming, but without any ads.
 - **Many Games:** Enjoy a library of 70+ games!
 - **Simple, Minimalistic Design:** Don't focus on the site, focus on the games (this is definitely not me being bad at html).
+- **Blazing fast speeds:** Get to the games faster than ever before!

 ## Contributing